Contestualismo in epistemologia

 He then provides the following amended version of the internal criterion, or ICa:

-(ICa:) An alternative (to p) h is relevant if it is not sufficiently reasonable for S to deny h (to believe not-h), dove, presumably, the degree of reasonableness that is sufficient is determined by context.
+(ICa:) An alternative (to p) h is relevant if it is not sufficiently reasonable for S to deny h (to believe not-h), dove, presumibilmente, the degree of reasonableness that is sufficient is determined by context.

 Cohen now notes that according to ICa: the alternative that I am a BIV is not ordinarily relevant.
 For my belief that I’m not a BIV is intrinsically rational.
 This means that the alternative that I am a BIV does not preclude me from knowing, on the basis of my reasons, that I have hands.
 Così, I can know in ordinary contexts that I have hands (given both that my reasons are sufficient for my knowing that I have hands and that all relevant alternatives are eliminated).
 Inoltre, Cohen claims that since the standards are comparatively low in ordinary contexts, I can also know in those contexts that I’m not a BIV.